|

 pace combination for stamina.

-2) Rest, then do double skipping (2
+2) Rest, then do

 swing for 1 jump) for hang time.
 10-20 times.

-3) Do shadow run to the 4 corners
+3) Do shadow run to

 (with hands simulating a punch or smash shot) with speed coming back to